 Everything You Need to Know About the Red Reishi Mushroom

-Red Reishi mushrooms have been used as medicine since long.
+Red Reishi mushrooms have been used as medicine for long.
 The red reishi mushroom is also known as Ling Zhi mushroom.
 The fungi grow on the sides of trees.
-And in the wild, the red reishi grows at the base of hemlock or maple trees.
+And in the wild, the red Reishi grows at the base of hemlock or maple trees.

 These reishi mushrooms are basically a group of species in the Ganoderma genus.
 Two of the most common species are: